 After selecting the right laptop according to the faculty type, your university or college network might need an upgrade.
 That may be your case, especially if you foresee a considerable increase in the number of devices connected to your bandwidth compared to last year.
 Several students might be attending remote classes from their dorms, labs or shared spaces; hence executives might consider adding wireless access points or powering up their networks before moving on.

-Preparing IT departments for one-to-one programs
+Preparing IT departments for one-to-one in higher education

 Alongside setting up the network and choosing the most suitable device for your students, you also need to take into account the IT side of things.